HOrdover/craftlit-cranford/CURRENT-Book/🎤008-Cranford Ch 8-686-05.30.25.md

 	- Stiff muslin - like brooch mounted on florettes
 	- We’re brooches out of fashion??!? -
 - LISTEN to description of Miss Pole!
 HA!
 	- Scotch pebbles - not really timely.
-Victoria bought Balmoral in 1848 and suddenly Scottish agates (found in stream beds with other semi-precious stones) were VERY popular
+Victoria bought Balmoral in 1848 and suddenly Scottish agates (found in stream beds with other semi-precious stones) were VERY popular HEATHERGEMS LINK
 - Hair powder Over his coat collar - started in 1715 and was WAY out of date by now
 - *St James’ Chronicle* is a 4-way shared subscription with Cranford ladies - Quarter share -
 - Mr Mulliner —ADD to cheat sheet -